 Have you been contacted by Oriel Collections about outstanding debt?
 Are you receiving threatening phone calls?
 Don’t let it get to the point where they threaten court action.
-Here’s what you can do when you get a debt letter or phone call from Oriel Collections which could help you write off your debt payment.
+Here’s what to do when you get a debt letter or phone call from Oriel Collections which could help you write off your debt payment.

 Who is Oriel Collections?